momotaaa/BeamProfiler/README.md

-# laserbeamdetect
+# BeamProfiler
-An multi-scale neighborhood search method for analysis of the laser beam images
+An multi-scale neighborhood search method for analysis of the laser beam images.

 # Detecting Method
 by Danile Zhu